2018.5 Nissan Versa adds safety, convenience tech for modest $200 price hike

-At the proverbial eleventh hour, the budget-friendly 2018 Nissan Versa has gained $200 worth of additional safety and convenience gear: a rearview monitor paired to a 7.0-inch touchscreen infotainment system with a USB input.
+At the proverbial eleventh hour, the budget-friendly 2018 Nissan Versa has gained $200 worth of additional safety and convenience gear: a rearview camera paired to a 7.0-inch touchscreen infotainment system with a USB input.

 That additional equipment adds $100 to $200 to the Versa's base price, depending on the trim level.
 The least-expensive Versa S now costs $13,195 including a mandatory $885 destination charge, CarsDirect found.